AndreaMercatanti/AndreaMercatanti.github.io/index.md

 # Publications
 ## Articles (peer-reviewed)
+- **Effects** (2020) with T. Makinen, F. Li, and A. Silvestrini.
+Causal analysis of central bank holdings of corporate bonds under interference. _Economic Modelling_.
+Forthcoming.
 - **Evaluation of language training programs in Luxembourg using principal stratification**, with M. Bia and A. Flores-Lagunes. _Observational Studies_.
 Forthcoming.
 - **A joint Bayesian framework for causal inference and bipartite matching for record linkage** (2022) with S. Guha and J. Reiter. _Bayesian Analysis_.
 Published online: <a href="https://doi.org/10.1214/21-BA1297" style="font-weight:normal">https://doi.org/10.1214/21-BA1297</a>..
 - **Assessing Causal Effects in a longitudinal observational study with “truncated” outcomes due to unemployment and nonignorable missing data** (2021) with M. Bia and A. Mattei. _Journal of Business and Economic Statistics_.
 Published online: <a href="https://doi.org/10.1080/07350015.2020.1862672" style="font-weight:normal">https://doi.org/10.1080/07350015.2020.1862672</a>.